florisoft/User.Manuals/WEBSERVICES/Pre Sales Clock (M65)/Pre Sales Clock Manual (M65).md

 32. Navigate to the '*Web Service*' tab (#33) and click the '*Receive Parcels*' button (#34).

-    *The system might appear to freeze but in the background it is requesting the webservice for products which are provided in the Clcok Pre Sales link for the current auction location.*
+    *The system might appear to freeze but in the background it is requesting the webservice for products which are provided in the Clock Pre Sales link for the current auction location.*

     *At the same time a small (Events logger) appears in the screen which shows the behaviour of the system during the communication with the Clock Pre Sale connection.*